coolAlias/StructureGenerationAPI/README.md

 Known Bugs:

-- Doors: When you alter the default orientation of a structure, the doors will not be set correctly.
-Keeping the default orientation and rotating based on player view, however, works fine.
+- Doors: When you change the structure's orientation to the axis opposite its default, doors will open the opposite direction.